stuart-gill/sunny65/README.md

 ```

 {digital ocean ip address} is the IP address of the api.

 Type $sudo su to access superuser

 Login as user "stuart"

 /var/www/html/items-rest is directory that has our app in it

-Type $psql as user stuart to connect to Postgres database which is named "stuart"
-Type $\conninfo for info about the database
+Type $psql as user stuart to connect to Postgres database which is named "stuart".
+Then Type $\conninfo for info about the database.
 Type $\q to quit the Postgres terminal

 vi /etc/postgresql/9.5/main/pg_hba.conf to modify Postgres login settings (login must be with MD5 password.
 Already did this.
 SQLAlchemy won't work without it).

 also using NGINX... communicates with UWSGI to allow multithreading

 Type $sudo ufw status : to get info about what's allowed through the firewall

 $systemctl status nginx : to get info about nginx
 $systemctl reload nginx : (or restart instead of reload.
 Reload is graceful restart. restart only when changing ports or interfaces)

-Nginx config file is at /etc/nginx/sites-available/items-rest.conf (must type cd /etc or whatever, ls from ~ won't show anything)
+Nginx config file is at /etc/nginx/sites-available/items-rest.conf (must type cd /etc or whatever, ls from ~ won't show anything).
 This config also contains info about uwsgi stuff.
-This config file is linked (soft) to /sites-available
+This config file is linked (soft) to /sites-available.
 The whole git repo is copied (cloned) into /var/www/html/items-rest

 We also use a venv and install everything from the requirements.txt file in the venv

 ENV variables about the uwsgi service are stored in this file: /etc/systemd/system/uwsgi_items_rest.service

 This file also includes the run command (called ExecStart), Restart=always, KillSignal=SIGQUIT, Type=notify, NotifyAccess=all (notification parameters).

 This service is going to run uWSGI and uWSGI is going to run the Flask app.

 5432 is the port Postgres typically runs on

 The Install part of this file allows us to start the service when the server boots up.

 The /var/www/html/items-rest/uwsgi.ini files are different between Heroku and Digital Ocean

 The run.py file exists to make sure the database exists before we run the app.py file